 Niagara Falls is one of the most popular places to visit any time of the year, and this iconic waterfall is also a great destination to head to over the festive period.

-•Winter Festival of Lights (3 November – 31 January) – The incredible light displays capture the magic of the holiday season, and the signature 8km long route travels through the Niagara Parks, Dufferin Islands and the surrounding tourist districts to transform the city into a winter wonderland.
+- Winter Festival of Lights (14 November – 10 January 2021) – The event is cancelled in 2020 but will return in 2021.
+The incredible light displays capture the magic of the holiday season, and the signature 8km long route travels through the Niagara Parks, Dufferin Islands and the surrounding tourist districts to transform the city into a winter wonderland.

-•Skylon Tower glows red for Christmas (25 December) – In celebration of Christmas Day, the tower will glow red.
+- Skylon Tower Christmas (25 December) – In celebration of Christmas Day, the tower will glow red.
 The popular attraction is a great place to visit in the build-up to the big day as you can enjoy some great Christmas food over the festive period whilst getting unrivalled views of Niagara Falls.
 Anita Pang Hrepic, Director of Sales at the Skylon Tower, tells us about the different celebrations, “Skylon Tower transforms into a magical place at Christmas.
 We are decorated in the Holiday spirit with a Christmas tree in our lobby and Summit Suite Buffet restaurant and festive trimmings throughout the building.
-We officially welcome Santa to Skylon Tower on Saturday November 24th.”
+We officially welcome Santa to Skylon Tower on Saturday, November 24th.”

-•Santa Claus Parade (17 November at 11 am) – Santa Claus is coming to town!
+- Santa Claus Parade (14 November at 3pm – 5pm) – Santa Claus is coming to town!
 You can watch marching bands as part of the parade and even meet Santa and Mrs Claus at the Niagara Falls City Hall for a meet and greet, face painting and live entertainment.

 Ottawa is the perfect city to walk around and celebrate the festive season as you can put on some skates and explore the city via the Rideau Canal.